b57zheng/Irrigation_Control_System/README.md

 ## Contributing
 Contributors are welcome to propose improvements to the system.
 Please fork the repository and submit a pull request with your proposed changes.

-## License
-This project is released under the MIT License.

 ## Acknowledgments
 - Thanks to the University of Waterloo for supporting this project.
-- Gratitude to all contributors and testers who have improved the system.

----

-Please replace placeholders like `[Schematic Placeholder]` and `[PCB Layout Placeholder]` with the respective images or further details you want to include.
-Also, adjust any technical details I may have misinterpreted from your input.
-Let me know if there's anything else you'd like to add or modify!